data-depot/soda-ts/README.md

 import { createQuery } from 'soda-ts'

 const query = createQuery({ src: 'w7w3-xahh' })

+// to pull from other domains
+const query = createQuery({ domain: 'data.cityofchicago.org', src: 'ydr8-5enu' })
 ```

 A raw `query` is the most primitive form of query.